dfoderick/tape-recorder/README.md

 # Why Forth?
 Tape Recorder is written in Forth.

-Forth is extremely similar to Bitcoin Script.
+Forth is very similar to Bitcoin Script.
 There is very little code to write when translating an application between bitcoin script and Forth.

 Here is an example translation.
 OP_DUP is the bitcoin instruction. dup is the Forth word.
 0x76 is the bitcoin bytecode.
 ```